rubenrubiob/symfony2-deployer/README.md

 each time you deploy the application.
 - `assets` manages the `assets:install` task.
 If its `enabled` key is true, it installs the assets, with the corresponding options specified, that are the same as the Symfony2 command.
+- `file_backups` manages backups of files on production server.
+If its `enabled` key is true, it creates a backup on `destination_path` with files specified in `files` key.

 ========================